conroydamien/b9project/README.md

 ## Contracts, Events, Views and Controllers
 The project consists of the following entities:

-* Contracts
-  * FundingHub
+* __Contracts__
+  * __FundingHub (and the ProjectSetManager library)__

         The FundingHub contract is used to create and manage projects.
 It delegates management of the project list to the ProjectSetManager library and emits a NewProjectEvent each time a project is created.
+It declares the functions required for the final exam.
+  * __IProject__

+        IProject is an abstract contract that declares the functions and struct required of a project for the final exam.
+It also defines two types of event - ContribEvent and DeactivateEvent.
+  * __Project__

+        Project is an implementation of the IProject contract.
+* __Events__
+  * __NewProjectEvent__

+        A NewProjectEvent is emitted by the funding hub when a new project is created.
+  * __ContribEvent__

+        A ContribEvent is emitted by a project when a contribution is made to the project.
+It prompts the user interface to update and reflect the contribution.

-* Events
+  * __DeactivateEvent__

+        A DeactivateEvent is emitted by a project that is fully funded or refunded.
+It prompts the user interface to update and remove the project from the project list.
+It also prompts the user interface to alert the user to the deactivation with a reason: 'funded' or 'refunded'.
 * Views
 * Controllers